You must submit two files:

-The EBM prints double-sided on portrait, letter-sized (8.5”x11”) paper.
-One PDF page is printed on each side of a sheet of paper, so a 40-page book contains 20 sheets of paper.
+Pages print double-sided on portrait, letter-sized (8.5”x 11”) paper.
+One PDF page prints on each side of a sheet of paper, so a 40-page book contains 20 sheets of paper.

 It is not possible to print simplex (single-sided).
-If you would like content on only one side of each page (e.g. only on the right-hand pages, with left-hand pages left blank), then blank pages must be inserted into the PDF to create this effect.
+If you would like content on only one side of each page (e.g. only on the right-hand pages, with left-hand pages left blank), then blank pages must be inserted every other page in the PDF to create this effect.

 There is a relationship between trim width and page count.
 In cases where the page count is high, the spine becomes too wide.
-Cover content is pushed into the trim range and clipped by the blades.
-For these limits, consult the following table:
+Cover content can be pushed into the trim range and clipped by the blades.
+For these limitations, consult the following table:

 |Page Length||Max Trim Width|